LIHI Certificate #102 - Putts Bridge Project, Massachusetts

 April 8, 2019: The Low Impact Hydropower Institute has received a complete application for Low Impact Recertification of the Putts Bridge Hydroelectric Project.
 LIHI is seeking public comment on this application.
 Specifically, we are interested in knowing whether you think the Project meets the LIHI Low Impact Certification Criteria, as revised in the 2nd Edition Handbook.
 Please review the program and criteria in LIHI’s revised Handbook and then review the Project’s application materials below.
 Comments that are directly tied to specific LIHI criteria (flows, water quality, fish passage, etc.) will be most helpful, but all comments will be considered.
 Comments may be submitted to the Institute by e-mail at comments@lowimpacthydro.org with “Putts Bridge Project Comments” in the subject line, or by mail addressed to the Low Impact Hydropower Institute, 329 Massachusetts Avenue, Suite 6, Lexington, MA 02420.
 Comments must be received on or before 5 pm Eastern time on June 7, 2019 to be considered.
 All comments will be posted to the web site and the applicant will have an opportunity to respond.
 Any response will also be posted.

-March 12, 2013: The Putts Bridge Hydroelectric Project has been certified as low impact for a five year term, effective December 20, 2012 and expiring December 20, 2017, with the following conditions:
+March 12, 2013: The Putts Bridge Hydroelectric Project has been certified as low impact for a five year term, effective December 20, 2012 and expiring December 20, 2017.

 February 18, 2013: The public comment period on application has closed.